 Final grades are submitted by faculty the week after final exams.
 Final grades are then available to view via your MyPortal.fhda.edu account, as well as posted to your transcript approximately three to four weeks after the last day of final examinations.

 Be aware that several "roll up" steps must occur before final grades and calculation of GPAs are available for you to view via your MyPortal.fhda.edu account.
-Once the "roll up" process is complete, you may log in to MyPortal.fhda.edu to view grades.
+Once this process is complete, you may log in to MyPortal.fhda.edu to view grades.

-STEPS TO VIEW FINAL GRADES: Final grades will begin being posted Monday, April 7, and are loaded every Monday morning.
-You should check your MyPortal.fhda.edu account Mondays, April 7, 14 and 21, to see if your grades have posted.
-All grades should be posted by April 28.
+Final grades will begin being posted Monday, July 7, and are loaded every Monday morning in July.
+Check your MyPortal.fhda.edu account Mondays, July 7, 14, 21 and 28, to see if your grades have posted.
+All grades should be posted by July 28.

 Select the academic term and click Submit.